taylorbryant/jekyll-starter-tailwind/README.md

 [MIT](https://github.com/taylorbryant/tailwind-jekyll/blob/master/LICENSE.md)

 ## How you can help
-Enjoying the project and want to help?
+Enjoying Tailwind Jekyll and want to help?
 You can:
 * [Create an issue](https://github.com/taylorbryant/tailwind-jekyll/issues/new) with some constructive criticism
 * [Submit a pull request](https://github.com/taylorbryant/tailwind-jekyll/compare) with some improvements to the project
 * [Buy me a :coffee:](https://cash.me/$TaylorBryant)